ramrom/rams_dot_files/cheatsheets/computer_science_cheatsheet.md

 ## LOAD BALANCING
 - strategies
     - round robin
+        - DNS based strategy: a DNS entry can have many A records, and will round-robin each of those A records
     - rule-based: e.g. by node latency, node volume, node reliability
+        - can't use DNS method for this, need a server
 - sofware vs hardware
     - software: AWS ELB(NLB/ALB), HAProxy, nginx
     - hardware: F5, cisco, barracuda, citrix